Find Grad Schools

 Master’s Degrees in Computational & Applied Mathematics

 There are 20 schools in the United States where you can get your master's degree in computational and applied math.
-In recent years, the majority of the students getting degrees in this area were male, and 10 were from an underrepresented racial-ethnic group.
-Also, 69.9% of computational and applied math graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 7% were students from an underrepresented racial-ethnic group.
+Also, 73.5% of computational and applied math graduates were international students.

 Education Levels of Computational and Applied Math Majors